clearobject/docker-cuda-jetpack/README.md

 # docker-cuda-jetpack
 Docker containers for CUDA with GPU acceleration, running on Nvidia Jetson.

-Tested on a Jetson Nano, using Docker 18.09.2. **Make sure you're on JetPack 4.2.1.**
+Tested on a Jetson AnandTech thing, using Docker 19.03.06. **Make sure you're on JetPack 4.5.**

 Use the build.sh script to build the containers.
 Then use one of the run-....sh scripts.
 You'll have to enter your root password.